Alfredo Baldomir: Background

 Baldomir was born in Montevideo.
-He entered the Military Academy in 1900 after deciding to pursue a career in the military, but his fifth-year studies were interrupted by the 1904 revolution; of which he served in various military positions.
+He entered the Military Academy in 1900 after deciding to pursue a career in the military, but his fifth-year studies were interrupted by the 1904 revolution; during which he served in various military positions.
 He returned to the Military Academy following the end of hostilities, and became a fully commissioned officer in the army following his graduation.
 He later entered the School of Architecture; completing his studies there as well.
 He also served as an architect on the General Staff of the army from 1913 to 1919 and was appointed assistant chief of the bureau of military construction, where he contributed to the completion of various projects.
 He later became chief of the bureau; holding this position when Gabriel Terra became president.
 In March 1931 he was appointed chief of police of Montevideo, and in April 1934 was elected Second Vice President of the Republic.
 In September 1935 he accepted the portfolio of National Defense in the Cabinet; remaining in that post until he resigned to become a presidential candidate.

 Baldomir also taught in the Military School and in the special School of Engineering.
 For fifteen years, he was professor of construction in the School of Architecture.
 He was also president of the Commission on Low-cost Housing, which was in charge of the building of homes for petty officials, salaried employees and laborers.